duanzin/prisma-POC_La-Boleria/README.md

 ## Setting up the API

-After downloading the project, install all dependencies show on the package.json file, creant a blank SQL database and an .env file, set DATABASE_URL to your database link and run the following commands:
+After downloading the project, install all dependencies show on the package.json file, create a blank SQL database and an .env file, set DATABASE_URL to your database link and run the following commands:
 ```
 npx prisma init
 npx prisma migrate dev